cjoh513/LSU-COMET-Lab/WRF/WRF and WPS Compilation.md

  &nbsp;

- # Building WRF and WPS
+# Building WRF
 Now we can actually compile WRF and then WPS.
-For this tutorial and in general, I use version [WRF-4.2.2](https://github.com/wrf-model/WRF/archive/refs/tags/v4.2.2.tar.gz) with [WPS-4.2](https://github.com/wrf-model/WPS/archive/refs/tags/v4.2.tar.gz).
-The configureation choices will be chosen with LSU's systems in mind.
+For this tutorial and in general, I use version [WRF-4.2.2](https://github.com/wrf-model/WRF/archive/refs/tags/v4.2.2.tar.gz).
+The configuration choices will be chosen with LSU's systems in mind.
-### Configuring WRF
+## Configuring WRF
 * From the "/work/[your_username]/build-wrf/" directory type:
 ```
 wget https://github.com/wrf-model/WRF/archive/refs/tags/v4.2.2.tar.gz